Frequently Asked Questions

 We live in a world where cyber-attacks are now a lucrative business model and used by criminals and states.
 This is partly due to speed of growth and our increasing reliance on connected technologies, both personally and professionally.

 The risks keep on growing and each year Cyber-attacks have consistently grown around 40%.
 With attacks becoming more sophisticated the need for businesses to invest and take cyber security seriously has never been greater, and the repercussion for getting it wrong huge.

-	It was to help address this situation that the National Cyber Security Centre (NCSS) and leading experts created a security standard that businesses could apply to help protect themselves.
+It was to help address this situation that the National Cyber Security Centre (NCSC) and leading experts created a security standard that businesses could apply to help protect themselves.
 The result was ‘Cyber Essentials’ a certification that helps businesses to understand and deliver the right security in the right areas and even helps to protect against 80% of common cyber threats.

 Cyber Certification – Areas of Focus